Verb–object–subject word order

-In linguistic typology, a verb–object–subject or verb–object–agent language, which is commonly abbreviated VOS or VOA, is one in which most sentences arrange their elements in that order.
-That would be the equivalent in English to "Ate apples Sam."
+In linguistic typology, a verb–object–subject or verb–object–agent language, commonly abbreviated VOS or VOA, is one in which most sentences arrange their elements in that order.
+That would be the equivalent in English to "Ate apples Sam" to mean "Sam ate apples".
 The relatively rare default word order accounts for only 3% of the world's languages.
 It is the fourth-most common default word order among the world's languages out of the six.
 It is a more common default permutation than OVS and OSV but is significantly rarer than SOV (as in Hindi and Japanese), SVO (as in English and Mandarin), and VSO (as in Filipino and Irish).
 Families in which all or many of their languages are VOS include the following: